330 Louisiana Ave. 1st Floor, Perrysburg, OH 43551 | 419-874-3203

 Yes, but our firm advances the case expenses on behalf of the client until the case is either settled or tried to a jury.

-Typical expenses include minor copying and printing fees charged by your medical providers, costs to file a Complaint in court, paying for depositions, and paying expert fees.
+Typical expenses include minor copying and printing fees charged by your medical providers, costs to file a complaint in court, paying for depositions, and paying expert fees.

 Be wary of any lawyer who tells you early on that your case is going to settle.
 Your personal injury lawyer should expect every case to go to trial and prepare as if your case will be tried before a jury.
 That way, you can enter settlement negotiations with the defendant armed with as much evidence as possible.
 This will help ensure that you receive the best possible settlement.
 If you cannot reach a settlement and the case goes to trial, everyone will be prepared.

 It's important to ask your attorney if they are willing to take your case to a jury trial if necessary.
 Many people are surprised to hear how few attorneys have tried, or are even willing to try a personal injury case to a jury.
 Our firm has very recently tried and won a jury trial in Wood County, Ohio in March 2020.
 We also have three additional cases that are currently set for jury trials which we expect will be tried in the next year.
-It's always important to know that your attorney has tried jury trials and has had success in them, because Defense Attorneys and Insurance Adjusters know the attorneys who won't try cases, and they do not provide as generous of offers in those cases to settle because they know the risk is far less when working with an attorney who is unlikely to take your case to a jury and win.
+It's always important to know that your attorney has tried jury trials and has success in them, because Defense Attorneys and Insurance Adjusters know the attorneys who won't try cases, and they do not provide as generous of offers in those cases to settle because they know the risk is far less when working with an attorney who is unlikely to take your case to a jury and win.

 This depends on the severity of the injuries suffered by the injured party.
 In some very minor cases, a settlement can be reached within a couple of months.
 More serious injuries can take several months, or even several years to settle.
 Learn more here.

 A statute of limitations is the time limitation that you have to bring the case.
-For most personal injury cases, including Ohio, the period of limitation is two years.
+For most personal injury cases, including those in Ohio, the period of limitation is two years.
 As long as you have filed your lawsuit within two years of the date of your accident, your claim is preserved and you can move forward with your lawsuit as well as continuing to negotiate towards a possible settlement.

 You may still have a case even if you do not feel hurt at the scene.
 The biological response to a traumatic situation like an accident sends a rush of adrenaline through the body, which can temporarily reduce sensations of pain.
 You may start feeling significant pain or developing other symptoms later.
 It is wise to consult a doctor even if you do not feel immediate, excruciating pain, since some of the most serious conditions emerge over time.

 The only reason you should ever speak to an insurance adjuster is to fill them in on the details of your vehicle.
 When you are in an accident there is a property damage claim and a bodily injury claim.
 The adjusters know that you need to resolve your property claim quickly because most people need transportation.
-Keep in mind that they record your conversations, so even though they may be calling you to discuss your property damage claim, keep in mind that they are also trying to glean information into the accident that can be used against you.
+Keep in mind that they record your conversations, so even through they may be calling you to discuss your property damage claim, keep in mind that they are also trying to glean information into the accident that can be used against you.
 They may seem friendly and sympathetic, but they are almost certainly trying to coax statements from you that would reduce or eliminate the liability of their insured.
 Tell the insurance adjuster to contact your attorney, if you have retained an attorney, or contact your insurance company, if you do not have an attorney.

 You can still get damages from someone else who was at fault for the accident.
 The damages may be reduced to account for the pre-existing condition, but you can hold another person or entity accountable for aggravating the condition.
 Someone who interacts with you takes you as they find you, so the question of whether someone without your condition would have been injured is irrelevant.
 That said, these cases tend to be more complex and may require the assistance of experts, so hiring an attorney may be especially important.